csgf/federated-login-ext/docs/index.md

 ## About

-The *Federated Login portlet* is an extension plug-in of [Liferay application framework](http://www.liferay.com) which introduce additional authentication schema to the many already bundled.
+The *Federated Login portlet* is an extension plugin of [Liferay application framework](http://www.liferay.com) which introduce additional authentication schema to the many already bundled.